CERE Financial Aid Information

 U.S. Citizens and permanent residents are eligible for federal loans.
 Students must be enrolled in the M.S. program at least half-time (four credits) and be in good academic standing to maintain eligibility.
 In order to receive federal loans, students must complete the Free Application for Federal Student Aid (FAFSA) and the Duquesne University Financial Aid Application.
 See http://www.duq.edu/admissions-and-aid/financial-aid for more details.

 - Unsubsidized Federal Direct Loan: A student who borrows unsubsidized loan funds is responsible for interest; interest accrual begins on the date of disbursement.
 The unsubsidized loan is not based on financial need.
-The maximum amount of unsubsidized federal direct loans that a student may borrow is $20,500 per academic year, provided the borrower is not in default for undergraduate loans and has not exceeded the aggregate limit of $138,500 in loans.
+The maximum amount of unsubsidized federal direct loans that a student may borrow is up to $20,500 per year (including summer semester), based on cost of attendance, provided the borrower is not in default for undergraduate loans and has not exceeded the aggregate limit of $138,500 in loans.

 - The Graduate PLUS Loan is a federal loan available to graduate students who need more funding than that provided by the Unsubsidized Federal Direct Loan.
 The interest rate on a Graduate PLUS Loan is approximately 1% higher than the Unsubsidized Federal Direct Loan.
 This loan requires a credit background check and may require a co-signer.
 In addition to the FAFSA and the Duquesne University Financial Aid Form, this loan requires an additional application that is available at www.StudentLoans.gov.